44ft doublet with folded back legs

 In 1969 I began in ham radio as a short wave listener with identification NL516.
 It was fun as a SWL to receive QSL cards from all over the world.
 Some of those cards came from entities which no longer exist today.
 Since 1974 I am a licensed ham radio operator with call sign PA0FVH.
 For many years I was active from Delft, where I operated PI4TTC during contests and fielddays.
 For a period of ten years in the 80s/90s I ran the QSL service for region R09 Delft.

-My current antenna is a 44ft doublet fed by open line and CG-3000 remote ATU on my patio on the top floor of a four-story apartment building.
+My current antenna is a 44ft doublet fed by open line and CG-3000 remote ATU on the roof deck of a four-story apartment building.

 I will QSL 100% to any direct QSL received, SAE appreciated, no need for IRCs or (green) stamps.
 All my logs from 1974 onwards are on LoTW.
 I like chasing DX and operate many RTTY contests.

 I enjoy receiving paper QSL cards and I am using a FDC (First-Day-Cover) album to showcase my QSLs.
 For each DXCC entity, currently 340, I have a place holder in the album.
 It is my ATNO (all time new one) album.